ElektraInitiative/PermaplanT/doc/usecases/map_timeline_single_date_selection.md

   The user has successfully navigated to the desired date on the timeline.
 - **Non-functional Constraints:**
   - Performance: data in up to 100 years should be fast to use
+- **Note:**
+  - Single Date Selection must always be an exact date so we have a well-known date (reference point) when elements got added to the map.